GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-83/index.md

 elem.appendChild(img);
 ```

-Before you turn on trusted types, you’ll want to identify and fix any
+Before you turn on trusted types, you'll want to identify and fix any
 violations using a `report-only` CSP header.

 ```http
 Content-Security-Policy-Report-Only: require-trusted-types-for 'script'; report-uri //example.com
 ```

-Then once you’ve got everything buttoned up, you can turn it on properly.
+Then once you've got everything buttoned up, you can turn it on properly.
 Complete details are in
 [Prevent DOM-based cross-site scripting vulnerabilities with Trusted Types][wd-tt]
 on web.dev.